 Human beings have been using cannabis for its medicinal and psychoactive properties for thousands of years, but there’s always been a veil over information regarding how and why cannabis works so well with treating such a wide variety of medical conditions.
-For example, cannabis has been known for decades to be very helpful in the treatment of glaucoma due to the ability to lower the intraocular pressure of the eye, or in other words lower the fluid pressure to prevent optic nerve damage.
+For decades, we have known that cannabis can be very helpful in treating glaucoma by lowering the intraocular pressure of the eye, which means that it can lower the fluid pressure and prevent optic nerve damage.
 But how does it work?

 Endocannabinoids

 Endogenous cannabinoids are a family of bioactive lipids that interact with and activate Endocannabinoid receptors via neural transmission.
-Naturally formed cannabinoids can be found sparsely in the brain and in other tissues throughout the body, and are tasked with homeopathic regulation of functions such as pain perception, memory, mood, and appetite.
+The brain and other tissues throughout the body contain naturally formed cannabinoids that regulate functions such as pain perception, memory, mood, and appetite in a homeopathic manner.
 One event that triggers the natural production of cannabinoids in your body is the Noxious Stimulus, a potentially or actually tissue-damaging event.
-Your body is alerted of this event and in response, synthesizes its own cannabinoids on-demand and releases them to activate presynaptic cannabinoid receptors in specific areas.
+When an event triggers your body, it synthesizes cannabinoids on-demand and releases them to activate presynaptic cannabinoid receptors in specific areas.

 Endocannabinoid Receptors